Chapter 13

 "I thought maybe we were all going to settle down to a little peace for a while."

-Context: His response when his wife brings up new troubles
+Context: He responds when his wife brings new trouble during his recovery

 In Today's Words: